Timeout Asynchronous Session Types: Safe Asynchronous Mixed-Choice For Timed Interactions: A Calculus for Processes with Timeouts

 \subsection{Process Reduction}

-The semantics of processes are given in~\Cref{fig:prc_reduction}, as a reduction relation on pairs of the form \PCfg\ (i.e., a processes $P$ with an environment $\Timers$ that maps timers to their values in the current state).
-Formally:
+The semantics of processes are given in~\Cref{fig:prc_reduction}, as a reduction relation on pairs of the form \PCfg\ i.e., a processes $P$ with an timer environment $\Timers$ that maps timers to their values in the current state (formally given below in~\Cref{def:process_timer_environment}).